samihan-m/discord-attachment-link-shortener/README.md

 # discord-attachment-link-shortener

- Check it out at http://dscd.link!
+ Check it out at https://dscd.link!
- If that doesn't work, try https://discord-link-shortener.herokuapp.com.

  A web page that shortens given cdn.discordapp.com/attachment/.. links to point towards the page and redirects those generated links to the proper Discord attachment link afterward.